Understanding Southwest Airlines's Unusual Options Activity | Benzinga

 Understanding Southwest Airlines's Unusual Options Activity

-On Friday, shares of Southwest Airlines (NYSE:LUV) saw unusual options activity.
-After the option alert, the stock price moved down to $50.66.
+Southwest Airlines (NYSE:LUV) shares experienced unusual options activity on Thursday.
+The stock price moved up to $50.13 following the option alert.

 - Sentiment: BULLISH